Report a Sighting arrow-right

 • 5.
 How do you prevent the traps catching other animals?

-We take all possible measures to ensure as few other animals are killed as possible.
+We take all possible measures to prevent other animals from getting killed.
 The trap boxes are designed, and the traps are set, to prevent other animals from being caught and we use stoat specific lures.
-Each trap box has small external entrance holes and offset inner entrances that make it harder for larger animals to enter and reach the trap.
+Each trap box has a small external entrance hole (reduced further with a wire tie) and an offset inner entrance that make it harder for larger animals to reach into the trap.
 The traps are set to spring at 100g, meaning lighter animals such as mice, voles and shrews should not spring the trap.
 On our trap checks, we sometimes find the bait is missing but the trap is still set, indicating that smaller animals are entering the box without triggering the mechanism.
 The only animal we cannot minimise catching is brown rats.
-This is because of their similar size and weight to stoats.
+This is because of their similar size, diet, and weight to stoats.
+While we do occasionally catch other species, this number has no bearing on the overall population.
+The same cannot be said for unchecked stoat predation.

 • 6.
 How will you make sure the eradication will succeed?